Jazz rap

-Jazz rap (also known as jazz hop or jazz hip hop) is a fusion of jazz and hip hop music, as well as an alternative hip-hop subgenre, that developed in the late 1980s and early 1990s.
-AllMusic writes that the genre "was an attempt to fuse African-American music of the past with a newly dominant form of the present, paying tribute to and reinvigorating the former while expanding the horizons of the latter."
+Jazz rap (also known as jazz hop or jazz hip-hop) is a fusion of jazz and hip hop music, as well as an alternative hip-hop subgenre, that developed in the late 1980s and early 1990s.
+An article on AllMusic explains that the genre "was an attempt to fuse African-American music of the past with a newly dominant form of the present, paying tribute to and reinvigorating the former while expanding the horizons of the latter."
 The rhythm was rooted in hip hop over which repetitive phrases of jazz instrumentation, such as the trumpet, double bass, etc., were placed.
 The groups involved in the formation of jazz rap included A Tribe Called Quest, Digable Planets, De La Soul, Gang Starr, and Jungle Brothers.

 Overview

-During the 1970s, the Last Poets and Gil Scott-Heron placed spoken word and rhymed poetry over jazzy backing tracks.
-There are also parallels between jazz and the improvised phrasings of freestyle rap.
-While it drew from these disparate threads, jazz rap did not coalesce as a genre until the late 1980s.

-At this time, the jazz community was divided between those who appreciated traditional styles and others who embraced newer forms like smooth jazz.
-This period also marked a significant shift in jazz's cultural positioning, elevating it to the status of "serious art music."
-Influential figures like Wynton Marsalis played a pivotal role in this transformation, advocating for a return to traditional jazz values.
+The London club scene in the 1960s and 1970s became a canvas for the rare mixing of Jazz tracks.
+Such tracks were from the Blue Note catalogue, a collection of American Jazz music.
+Accompanied by percussion rhythms, a splash of funk, producing a new sub-genre known as acid jazz.
+Stepping into the 1980s, DJs innovated this sound further while implementing techniques.
+Collaborations between hip-hop DJs and jazz musicians such as Herbie Hancock and DJ Grand Mixer D.ST with their 1983 song "Rockit" laid a crucial foundation for what would soon become jazz rap.